 These will do the work for you at the press of a button, often with options to change between coarse and fine.
 (Some of these grinders can even be used to grind herbs, but you run the risk of flavouring your next espresso with pepper if you don’t clean them through – not ideal.)
 One of the advantages of an expensive electric grinder is that they’re likely to have a consistent grind, so you won’t find coarse bits in your fine grind, and vice versa.
 But they can be rather noisy and take up lots of space on the kitchen counter.

 It’s not just a case of ground or not.
 There are different levels of grinding, as you’ll see from the drop-down grind options on each of our product pages.

 The reason for this variety is that different grinds go with different equipment and brewing methods.
-For detailed information on what each method entails, hit up our Know Coffee brewing guides, but here’s a few clues.

 The scale goes from coarse to fine.
 Coarse ground coffee has bigger coffee particles, which are better for cafetieres, and fine grounds suit espresso-style methods.